Anhidrotic ectodermal dysplasia; Christ-Siemens-Touraine syndrome; Anondontia; Incontinentia pigmenti

 - Wear a wig and dentures to feel more comfortable about appearance.

-- Use artificial tears to replace normal tearing and prevent drying of the eyes.
+- Use artificial tears to prevent drying of the eyes.

-- Spray the nostrils with saline nose spray often to remove debris and prevent infection.
+- Use saline nose spray to remove debris and prevent infection.

 - Take cooling water baths or use water sprays to keep a normal body temperature.
 Water evaporating from the skin replaces the cooling function of sweat evaporating from the skin.